Grade 9 Stipend £41,526.00 to £52,559.00, with additional Market Pay supplement available, dependent on experience and subject to approval.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Applicants should submit a CHRIS/6, CV, covering letter outlining suitability for the role and contact details for two references.
+Applicants should complete the online application process in addition to submitting a Curriculum Vitae (CV), covering letter outlining suitability for the role and contact details for two references.

-Please ensure that you upload your Curriculum Vitae (CV) and a covering letter in the Upload section of the online application.
+Please ensure that you upload your CV and a covering letter in the Upload section of the online application.
 If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.

 Once an offer of employment has been accepted, the successful candidate will be required to undergo a health assessment.